MikhailSukhanov/DS_projects/README.md

 ## Data Science projects
 This repository contains:
-- Two studies of the Titanic dataset.
+- Two studies of the Titanic dataset;
-- A study of the House Prices dataset.
+- A study of the House Prices dataset;
 - Telegram chat parsing and message analysis.